-This Private Internet Access review found a few things which were surprising.
+This Private Internet Access review found a few surprising things.
 Although the speeds are pretty fast, it is down to the fact they use 128-bit encryption by default compared to 256-bit encryption.

 This can be changed, but it slows down your connection.
 Private Internet Access UK comes with a built-in malware blocker and kill-switch.

-The service misses split tunneling which is included in other options and allows you to choose programs which use the VPN and ones that don’t.
+The service misses split tunnelling, which is included in other options and allows you to choose programs that use the VPN and ones that don’t.

 - Number of IP’s – 1045